 The noise of vendors pitching their wares emanated from the merchant tents that filled Lots A and B and marked the beginning of the second De Anza flea market of 2014.
 The scent of churros, kettle corn and other fried treats cut through the crisp, cold air.
 A collection of multicolored stands lined the back of lot B creating a makeshift food court area.

-DECA and the Badminton Club set up drink stands under
+DECA and the Badminton Club set up drink stands under shade structures, dyed in school colors.

-set up the stand and put all of SEE FLEA MARKET P. 8

-They arrived at 7:30 a.m. to

-shade structures, dyed in school

-The clubs were selling a variety

-of sodas and bottled water for

-\$1.50 each to raise money for

-minus the wholesale price of the

-soda and the \$22 for a license,"

-said Klaus Dehn, the food

-services director who serves as

-an advisor to the clubs who are

-One of the clubs raising funds

-was DECA, a club for students

-interested in business fields such

-fundraising that month.

-as marketing and finance.
+The clubs were selling a variety of sodas and bottled water for \$1.50 each to raise money for club activities and supplies.
+"The clubs get all the money minus the wholesale price of the soda and the \$22 for a license," said Klaus Dehn, the food services director who serves as an advisor to the clubs who are fundraising that month.
+One of the clubs raising funds was DECA, a club for students interested in business fields such as marketing and finance.
+They arrived at 7:30 a.m. to set up the stand and put all of SEE FLEA MARKET P. 8